tillns/CIL_project/README.md

 <a name="trained_models"/>

 ## Trained Models
-For every model used in this project, there is a `reference_run` folder inside the corresponding directory, which contains the trained model and some additional basic information like the configuration.
+For most models used in this project, there is a `reference_run` folder inside the corresponding directory, which contains the trained model and some additional basic information like the configuration.
 For the random forest, there is an additional `reference_run_baseline` folder that contains the baseline model mentioned in the report.

 <a name="image_generation"/>